sp-hash/TheBlackPill/README.md

 # TheBlackPill
 The Black Pill hashrate enlarger Tool v1.0

-This is a NVIDIA GPU LHR unlock software created for the 511.65 driver or newer.
-The program needs to be run with admin rights.
+This is a NVIDIA GPU LHR unlock software created for the 511.xx driver or newer.
+(510.xx on windows) The program needs to be run with admin rights.

 Should work on all LHR models with >=8GB memory